Aiven-Open/klaw-docs/docs/docs/howto/kafka-cluster-migration.rst

    Synchronize Acls from Cluster<kafka-cluster-migration/sync-acls-from-cluster>
    Synchronize Acls to Cluster<kafka-cluster-migration/sync-acls-to-cluster>

-Klaw supports synchronization to and from Klaw and the Apache Kafka® and other clusters.
-This is found under the Synchronize menu item.
+Klaw supports data synchronization between Klaw and Apache Kafka® and other clusters.
+This can be accessed through the Synchronize menu option.

-Synchronize either topics or ACLs from the cluster to Klaw if you have a new Klaw setup with existing data platforms.
+If you have a new Klaw setup and already have data on other clusters, you can synchronize the topics and ACLs from those clusters to Klaw.

-Synchronize to the clusters if your Klaw setup is in place (for example, restored from backup, or unaffected by a cluster outage), this will reinstate the topics and/or ACLs on the clusters.
+If your Klaw setup is already in place, for example, if it has been restored from a backup or was not affected by a cluster outage, you can use the Synchronize option to reinstate topics and/or ACLs on the clusters.